Robpol86/robpol86.com/docs/posts/2022/2022-10-24-snapmaker-reverse-door.md

 :::{imgur-figure} Rbld72t
 %
-Out of scope: for my new coffee table setup I'm moving the power supply to be on top of the UPS and not take up table space.
+Unrelated: for my new coffee table setup I'm moving the power supply to be on top of the UPS and not take up table space.
 :::

 :::{imgur-figure} iFNKJxn